sx-aurora-dev/llvm-project/clang/README.md

 # SOTOC - Source Transformation for OpenMP Code (suggestions for a better name are greatly appreciated)

-Extracts OpenMP target code from a source file and rewrites it into functions
+Extracts OpenMP target code from a source file and rewrites it into functions. _Only really works for C code_

 ## Building